YukonWRB/AquaCache/README.md

 The AquaCache package is not available on CRAN and likely never will be, but you can install it from GitHub with: `devtools::install_github("YukonWRB/AquaCache")`

-Once the package is installed you attempt to initialize the AquaCache database on a running postgres server using the AquaCacheInit function, which creates tables, relationships, functions, triggers, and pre-populates some tables with standard information.
+Once the package is installed you attempt to initialize the aquacache database on a running postgres server using the AquaCacheInit function, which creates tables, relationships, functions, triggers, and pre-populates some tables with standard information.
 Note that we state "attempt to initialize" here: it's been a long while since anyone's created the database from scratch, so there's a really good chance that this function will not run cleanly because of some SQL syntax errors.

-An alternative to initializing the database is to restore a backup of the AquaCache database.
+An alternative to initializing the database is to restore a backup of the aquacache database.
 This is the preferred method, as it will ensure that the database is in a known state.
 The backup file is available by contacting the Water Resources Branch data scientist, Ghislain de Laplante, who can also help you out with the installation process in general.